 It is common knowledge to both players that at the time of decision Player 1 can only observe jar and urn types while Player 2 can observe the exact number of blue and red balls in each jar and urn.

 The actual instruction screens are in the online Appendix.
+The software for the game can be accessed through the Dataverse Repository of the Journal.

 3.2 Control and Treatment Conditions